 Arts

-Christmas Musical (All grades, tryouts late September): Monday - Thursday rehearsals at 7:30am, cast roles open to intermediate grades.
-See this year’s musical here!
+Spring Musical (auditions in December): Monday - Thursday rehearsals at 7:30 am from January - March, cast roles open to intermediate grades.

 Athletics